 While waiting for your OPT card

 The whole application process might take between 3 to 5 months.
 It is important for students to plan accordingly.
+Students can check the status application anytime in the USCIS account where they submitted the application.

+Students can interview for jobs during this time, but they are not allowed to start working.
 After three to five months, the student should receive a Notice of Approval Letter I-797 and shortly after the Employment Authorization Document (OPT card).
 Again, students must check their EAD for errors, if any, they should contact ISS.

-Please contact your ISS advisor if you plan on traveling outside the United States after you apply for OPT, as traveling outside the U.S. during this time can be risky.
+Please contact your ISSS advisor if you plan on traveling outside the United States after you apply for OPT, as traveling outside the U.S. during this time can be risky.
 We advise against traveling while waiting for your OPT card, especially after you complete all your degree requirements and before you start your employment.

 After receiving your EAD card, you will need: